 a.
-All eligible acreage and seeded acreage of an elected Insurable Crop, whether owned, rented or crop-shared, must be insured.
-Insured acres are not insurable under any other crop insurance program, except for applicable Endorsements or where AFSC has consented in writing.
+All eligible acreage and seeded acreage of an elected Insurable Crop (dryland and irrigated), whether owned, rented or crop-shared, must be insured.
+Acres insured under this Insuring Agreement are not insurable under any other crop insurance program, except for applicable Endorsements or where AFSC has consented in writing.